Unus Mundus Art

 Philosophy and Inspiration

-Learn more about the process on my online art journal
+Learn more about the process at my online art journal

 I enjoy taking part in the endless questioning and scrutiny found in the scientific method, but believe studies of the spiritual realm to be of equal importance.
 Religion and philosophy are what allow us to make use of the grand body of scientific knowledge on a day to day basis.

 My art is inspired by the colors and shapes found in nature, the philosophy of a collective consciousness, and the theories of reality that unite science and soul.
 To be certain is not to know.

 I generally start a piece by attempting to express an idea too complex for words alone.
 Symbols in my paintings can be seen as more than one object depending on how you view the picture as a whole.
 After loosing regular function in my hands, I have finally stopped fighting the loss of control and started to take further steps away from realism.
 I am currently deep in the process of experimenting with new methods of art.
 I am hoping to find a way to bring about the same messages without causing further damage to the joints in my hands.
 You may notice my more recent series are focused on color and brushstroke technique as opposed to the earlier half of my more direct work.
 Expect to see more of the unexpected.
 I am just beginning the journey to discover the limitlessness nature of these limitations.